Contact Us

 Students who would like to request a disability-related accommodation should visit our housing and dining accommodations page.
 Students should provide documents for disability-related accommodations by July 1.

-Important note: if you have a documented disability and used accommodations in high school, be sure to complete the housing and dining accommodations request form.
+Important note: If you have a documented disability and used accommodations in high school, be sure to complete the housing and dining accommodations request form.
 Some students want to try college without those accommodations and later discover they wished they’d had the accommodation from the beginning.
 In addition, our ability to meet a student’s needs is much more limited after housing assignments have been made, so we strongly encourage students to request accommodations by the July 1 deadline.

 Wake Forest University offers an All-Gender Housing offering for incoming students desiring to live in a mixed-sex living environment.
 For incoming students, this will be rooms/suites clustered together in an area of a residence hall with private bathrooms (toilet and shower areas).